Daphnin: Medicinal application

-The Daphne plants
+Daphne plants

-Despite the toxicity of the compound, daphnin has antibacterial activities in the low concentration rate of 200-250 µg/mL the minimum inhibitory concentrations (MIC) are defined as the lowest concentration of an antimicrobial that will inhibit the visible growth of a microorganism after overnight incubation.
+Despite the toxicity of the compound, daphnin has antibacterial activities in the low concentration rate of 200-250 μg/mL the minimum inhibitory concentrations (MIC) are defined as the lowest concentration of an antimicrobial that will inhibit the visible growth of a microorganism after overnight incubation.

 Different species of the Thymelaeaceae family have been used for centuries in China as traditional medicine.
 The different parts of the plant are used for specific diseases.
-The toxic compounds of the Daphne mezereum L. can specifically be used on the P-388 lymphocytic cells for the antileukemic activities in mice.
-Especially mezerein can be isolated and inhibit the effect against the P-388/L-1210 cells.
+The toxic compounds of the Daphne mezereum. can specifically be used on P-388 lymphocytic cells for the antileukemic activities in mice.
+Especially mezerein can be isolated and inhibit the effect against P-388/L-1210 cells.

-The leaves of the Daphne odora Thunb consist of highly bioactive compounds which can be isolated, which then can be used to make medicine to relieve headache and lower fever.
-The Daphne oleoides Shreber ssp.
-Oleoides’ roots can help against diarrhea, the leaves help against skin damage and ulcers.
+Leaves of Daphne odora have highly bioactive compounds which can be isolated, which then can be used to make medicine to relieve headache and to lower fever.
+Daphne oleoides subsp. oleoides' roots can help against diarrhea, the leaves help against skin damage and ulcers.
 Its herbs and leaves have been reported to be used as folk medicine against rheumatism and/or edema and to treat lumbago (respectively) in the Taurus Mountains, South Turkey.
-The flowers of the Daphne genkwa Sieb. et Zucc is used as anti-inflammatory agent and anti-carcinogenic.
+The flowers of Daphne genkwa is used as anti-inflammatory agent and anti-carcinogenic.